kwami-labs/kwami/playground/README.md

 - **Swap Buttons**: Use the buttons at the top of each sidebar to rotate through Mind, Body, and Soul sections
 - **Audio-Reactive**: The blob animates more dynamically when Kwami speaks - try higher spike values!
+- **Custom Audio**: Upload your own music files to see the blob dance to your tracks
+- **Audio Effects**: Fine-tune how different frequencies affect the blob's movement
 - **Personalities**: Each personality (Kaya, Nexus, Spark) has unique traits - use Soul section to customize
 - **Camera Controls**: Use the Camera Position sliders or drag with your mouse to orbit around the blob
 - **Background Opacity**: Set opacity to 0 for a transparent canvas background
+- **Background Images**: Choose from 15+ included images or upload your own
 - **Voice Library**: Experiment with different voice IDs from [ElevenLabs Voice Library](https://elevenlabs.io/voice-library)
 - **State Indicator**: Watch the state change between IDLE, LISTENING, THINKING, and SPEAKING
+- **Messages**: All status and error messages appear below the blob with auto-dismiss
+- **Touch Effects**: Click the blob for liquid-like ripples, double-click to toggle listening
 - **Randomize**: Hit 🎲 Randomize Blob for instant creative variations
+- **Export**: Download your customized blob as a GLB 3D model

 ## 🔧 Troubleshooting